fondberg/spotcast/docs/services/play_category.md

 Let the user select a compatible device on which to start the playback. **_Must be a single device_**.

-### URI
+### Category

-The Spotify URI used for the context in the playback.
-In the case of a track URI, the context will become the album of the track, but set to the correct position of the track in the album.
+Can be either the name of a Browse Category or a Category ID.
+In the case of a Category Name, a fuzzy match is applied to match the best case for the category name.
+A category ID must be exact.
+You can find a list of Categories by calling the [`spotcast/categories` Websocket Endpoint](../websocket/categories.md).

 ### Spotify Account